 In my opinion, the battery is one of the most important issues for all-in-one headsets.
 Because as long as we don't have OTA charging, power has to come from somewhere.
 HTC also installed a 5,000 mAh battery at the back of the Vive XR Elite.
 The position on the back of the head is supposed to achieve a particularly balanced weight ratio.

 The two hand controllers also feature batteries with a yet unknown capacity, which should be enough for 15 hours of gaming per charge according to initial reports.
-The combined battery holder on the back of the headset is supposed to last for two hours of continuous gaming.
-However, our personal review still has to confirm all of these figures.
+While I am unable to confirm this, the controllers were not drained of their power when not in use.

 Vive XR Elite technical specifications